ProfilePic

 5. Contact the Federal Trade Commission to report an ID theft incident: visit ftc.gov/idtheft or call 877.438.4338.

-• Get a copy of the report to submit to your creditors and others that may require proof of the crime.
+• Get a copy of the report to submit to creditors and others who may require proof of the crime.

-NASB is proud to team up with ABA to help ensure banking customers do not become victims of phishing fraud.
-Please click here for more ways that you can protect yourself.
+NASB is proud to partner with ABA to help ensure banking customers do not become victims of phishing fraud.
+Please click here for more ways to protect yourself.